sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/sp_mod/sp_lcd1.14.md

 ---
 title: Use of SP_LCD1.14
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: Use of SP_LCD1.14
+desc: maixpy  Use of SP_LCD1.14
 ---